 - Do not use the ‘clarity filter’ for sharpening.

-- If your image is noisy then increase the radius a little and reduce the threshold.
+- If your image is noisy to begin with, increase the radius a little and reduce the threshold.

 - If your image has areas which are out of focus and noisy, experiment with the ‘high-pass’ filter method (I’ll be writing about it sometime soon).